Will Lawson: Early life

 For World War I, Lawson was rejected by the New Zealand military for the mounted infantry because of his diabetes.
+He wrote a book on the Trentham Military Camp in WWI.

 Career

 In 1912 Lawson returned to Australia and joined the staff of Sydney's Evening News, also writing for Smith's Weekly and The Bulletin.

 In 1924 and 1925 Lawson went to San Francisco as the publicity officer for the Union Steamship Company.
 In 1929, he then undertook an extensive tour of the 'Far East'.

 From 1932, Lawson has been freelancing literature.

 He was associated with the Sydney Bohemian artistic scene and such well-known figures as poet and later politician Randolph Bedford (1868–1941), journalist and writer Edward Dyson (1865–1931), illustrator Will Dyson (1880–1938), artist Livingston Hopkins (1846–1927), landscape painter Percy Lindsay (1870–1952), and poet Roderic Quinn (1867–1949).

 Although not related to poet Henry Lawson (1867–1922), they were lifelong friends, and a friend of his widow Bertha.